 Step 3: The Storyboards

-A storyboard is a sequence of drawings that represent the shots you plan to film.
+A storyboard is a sequence of drawings that represent the shots you plan to film, and can be a critical part of the filmmaking process.
 We highly recommend this process because it helps you visualize each scene and decide on things like camera angles, shot sizes, etc. You’ll discover your storyboard’s true value when it helps communicate what you’re trying to go for to other people on the set.

 Step 4: The Cast and Crew